NishchayAnand/software-engineering/Programming Paradigms/Reactive/Notes.md

-# Understanding Reactive Design Patterns
+# Understanding Reactive Programming Paradigm

 - Reactive Programmming is a style of programming.
 It is event-driven, and it focuses in the flow of data.